OliverEvans96/pachyderm-link-test/README.md

 Then, it creates a repo called `data` and recursively fills it with the contents of the `data` directory.

 The pipeline takes all the `%04d` files and combines them into a single directory in the output commit: `combine-data@master:/combined/`.
-A log with timestamps and the output of `time` is stored at `combine-data@master:/time.log`.
+A log with timestamps and the output of `time` is written to `combine-data@master:/time.log`.

 # A strange error...